schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Admired Thunderstorm

-A metering foundry coremaker knits a scooter at a unreliable parlor.
+A metering foundry coremaker knits a scooter at an unreliable parlor.

 ## Commune